-The complications which can occur following a concussion are:
+The complications which can possibly occur following a concussion include:

-- Increased risk of other musculoskeletal injury (possibly due to reduction in reaction time) or repeated concussion (with the second injury often much more severe than the first) - >> Prolonged symptoms, - Symptoms of depression and other psychological problems, - >> Severe brain swelling (especially in young players), and - >> Potentially long-term brain malfunction (not currently proven).
+- Increased risk of other musculoskeletal injury (possibly due to reduction in reaction time) or repeated concussion (with the second injury often much more severe than the first); - Prolonged symptoms; - Symptoms of depression, anxiety and other psychological problems; - Severe brain swelling (especially in young players); and - >> Potentially long-term brain malfunction (not currently proven).

 Complications are not common, however, the risk of complications is increased by allowing the player to return to play (or training) before they have recovered completely.
-Therefore, it is essential to recognise a possible concussion, make the diagnosis, and keep the player out of training and competition until the player has recovered completely.
+It is therefore essential to recognise a possible concussion, make the diagnosis, and keep the player out of training and competition until the player has recovered completely.

-Concussion can cause problems with memory and processing of information, which interferes with the player's ability to learn in the classroom.
-Therefore, a child should not return to school until cleared by a medical practitioner to do so.
+Concussion can cause problems with memory and processing of information, which interferes with the player's ability to learn in the classroom, therefore, a child should not return to school until cleared by a medical practitioner to do so.
+A successful return to school should occur before attempting a return to training/sport.